PricelessToolkit/SOILSENS-V5W/README.md

    | 3V3        | 3V3         |
    | GND        | GND         |

-5. - Press and hold the **PROG** button on the sensor.
+5. - Press and hold the **PRG** button on the sensor.
-6. - While holding the **PROG** button, connect the USB to TTL adapter to the USB port of your computer.
+6. - While holding the **PRG** button, connect the USB to TTL adapter to the USB port of your computer.
 7. - Click on the **Upload** button to upload the code to the sensor.

 ## Troubleshooting